-1. Grantees shall share biomedical materials described in published scientific articles within 60 days of receipt of request for research purposes and without bias as to the affiliation of the requestor.
+1. Grantees shall share biomedical materials described in published scientific articles for research purposes within 60 days of receipt of a request and without bias as to the affiliation of the requestor.
 Under special circumstances, extensions beyond 60 days may be possible with approval of the SPO.
 Alternatively, authors may provide requestors with information on how to reconstruct or obtain the material.
 Materials are to be shared without cost.
-Under such circumstances where significant expenses are required to generate the materials, the grantee may recover those expenses (and only those) from the requestor.
+Under such circumstances where significant expenses are required to generate the materials, the grantee may recover those expenses (and only those) from the requestor after approval by the SPO.

 c.
-Patents applications requirements
+Patent applications requirements

 - 1. Grantee organizations shall bear responsibility for costs associated with patents and patent applications claiming their CIRM-funded inventions. - 2.
-Grantee organizations shall report filings of such patent applications that claim inventions developed in the performance of CIRM-funded research on an annual basis [insert link here].
+Grantee organizations shall report on an annual basis filings of such patent applications that claim inventions developed in the performance of CIRM-funded research.